extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/install.rst

 License Activation
 ------------------
 Before using the software appliance, users must activate the appliance.
-To obtain an evaluation license key, go to `Extreme Product Page <https://www.extremenetworks.com/product/workflow-composer/>`_.
+To obtain an evaluation license key, go to `Extreme Products Page <https://www.extremenetworks.com/product/workflow-composer/>`_.
 Your license key will be emailed to you.
 Use the commands below to activate the license:

     1. Access the VM’s console
     2. Login using default SSH credentials